mortennobel/KickJS/README.md

 ## Description

 A WebGL game engine for modern web-browsers.
+KickJS provides a game oriented abstraction of WebGL and makes game programming in a browser easy.

 ## Examples